PhiLhoSoft/PhiLhoSoft.github.io/source/about/index.md

 My [old site](http://phi.lho.free.fr/) is still up.
 I made this one because:
 - the previous one was old and ugly...
 - and quite outdated, except for some articles like [my regular expression tutorial](http://phi.lho.free.fr/programming/RETutorial.en.html) which I plan to port back here;
-- and I am locked out by this free provider: I no longer have FTP access!
+- and I am locked out by this free provider: (that was nice with me for years) I no longer have FTP access!

 Some blog posts are still interesting (IMHO), so I just link to them... :-) Might also copy them here.
 - [Sorting strings by respecting natural order for numbers](http://phi.lho.free.fr/serendipity/index.php?/archives/30-Sorting-strings-by-respecting-natural-order-for-numbers.html) (Java)